dikortis/LetsTalkETC/Episodes/Episode_5.md

-Molina and we have another article from dr. submarino about interplanetary file systems ipf s for any of you guys that are interested in that so um yeah very cool stuff especially the new team joining the project now on to the main focus of the show tonight we have a community member from the et Cie investment community that's going to be joining us we have a really great guest he's extremely knowledgeable and has
+Molina and we have another article from dr. submarino about interplanetary file systems ipf s for any of you guys that are interested in that so very cool stuff especially the new team joining the project now on to the main focus of the show tonight we have a community member from the ETC investment community that's going to be joining us we have a really great guest he's extremely knowledgeable and has